ashim2062ghimire-hash/minor.py/README.md

-# Bearing Fault Diagnostics — ML Pipeline & CWRU Validation
+# SIMULATION-BASED PREDICTIVE MAINTENANCE FOR BEARING FAULT DIAGNOSIS USING FINITE ELEMENT ANALYSIS AND RANDOM FOREST CLASSIFIER

 ## Overview

-This repository implements a machine learning pipeline for rolling-element bearing fault diagnosis, trained and cross-validated on the Case Western Reserve University (CWRU) bearing dataset.
-The pipeline is built with schema parity in mind so that ANSYS FEA-simulated data can be dropped into the same feature/label format for sim-to-real transfer experiments.
+This repository contains the core software implementation, machine learning pipeline, and data validation scripts for the project.

+The system leverages data from **Finite Element Analysis (FEA)** simulations alongside physical experimental data (**CWRU Bearing Dataset**) to build a robust **Random Forest Classifier** capable of identifying and diagnosing structural bearing faults.

-This README documents the **completed** CWRU + ML components.
-The ANSYS simulation branch (`src/features_extract/02_ansys_extraction.py`) is a stub and is not yet implemented — it is tracked as future work, not part of this document.
+This README documents the __completed__ CWRU + ML components.
+The ANSYS simulation branch (`src/features_extract/step_01_noise_inject.py` and `src/features_extract/step02_ansys_extraction.py`) is a stub and is not yet implemented — it is tracked as future work, not part of this document.

 ---

 ## Project Structure

 ```text
 minor.py/
 ├── README.md